alexpkeil1/LSurvival.jl/docs/src/parametric.md

 Newton-Raphson iterations: 6
 ```

-## Comparing estimates with a Cox model
-Because the Weibull accelarated failure time (AFT) model is also a proportional hazards model, we can convert the AFT model parameters to hazard ratios to compare.
+Convert the AFT model parameters to hazard ratios to compare (note that this conversion is not possible for all parametric survival distributions).

 ```julia
 scale = exp(weibullfit.P._S[1])